Tuberculosis vaccines

 Tuberculosis (TB) vaccines are vaccinations intended for the prevention of tuberculosis.
 Immunotherapy as a defence against TB was first proposed in 1890 by Robert Koch.
-Today, the only effective tuberculosis vaccine in common use is the Bacillus Calmette-Guérin (BCG) vaccine, first used on humans in 1921.
+As of 2021, the only effective tuberculosis vaccine in common use is the Bacillus Calmette-Guérin (BCG) vaccine, first used on humans in 1921.
+It consists of attenuated (weakened) strains of the cattle tuberculosis bacillus.
+It is recommended for babies in countries where tuberculosis is common.

 About three out of every 10,000 people who get the vaccine experience side effects, which are usually minor except in severely immuno-depressed individuals.
 While BCG immunization provides fairly effective protection for infants and young children (including defence against TB meningitis and miliary TB), its efficacy in adults is variable, ranging from 0% to 80%.
 Several variables have been considered as responsible for the varying outcomes.
 Demand for TB immunotherapy advancement exists because the disease has become increasingly drug-resistant.

 Other tuberculosis vaccines are at various stages of development, including: